aryafmdev/100-Days-Of-Code/Log.md

 Day 16: August 20, 2025

 Thoughts: Today, I couldn’t study JavaScript as well as I wanted.
 The reason?
 I was waiting at the clinic for my wife to give birth!
 It was such an intense and emotional day.
 Because I was mostly by her side, I didn’t have much time to dive deep into coding practice.
 Instead of doing hands-on programming, I only managed to review some theory by answering questions through a mobile app.
 It wasn’t the ideal way to study, but at least I kept my brain active and stayed connected to the material.
 Even though I didn’t get to write code today, I feel proud to support my wife during this big moment.
 Coding will wait; family comes first.
 Tomorrow, I hope to get back to proper practice with full focus.

+Day 17: August 23, 2025

+Today's progress: Day 1st on working 5th Assignment from bootcamp academy.

+Thoughts: So, for my 5th assignment in the Code Academy class, it’s a group project where we need to build a website together.
+The main focus of this task is to really hone our teamwork and collaboration skills using GitHub.
+I’ve volunteered to take on a bigger chunk of the work, mainly because I want to improve my design slicing skills from Figma.
+I’m excited to dive in and practice more—let’s make this project awesome!

+Bring on the challenge! 🚀